Skip to Content

 Policy & Rulemaking

-Issue regulations, guidelines, and circulars governing virtual asset activities in Pakistan.
+Issue regulations, activity-specific handbooks, guidelines, and circulars governing virtual asset activities in Pakistan.

 Legal Definition: Virtual Asset